thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 Getting Started : Tutorial
 ==========================

 We have made the Alter NLU console easy for you to get started and build your own chatbot training dataset.
 This step-by-step guide begins with a tutorial on creating your account and adding your first chatbot dataset.
-Later, we demonstrate how to manage and analyze customized training for your conversational agents in real-time.
+We also demonstrate how to manage and analyze customized training dataset in real-time.

 In this guide, for the ease of reference and explanation, we are going to use e-commerce dataset as an example that will train a chatbot for purchasing a branded laptop.